VCGithubCode/prideful-programmers/README.md

 We are using [Font Awesome](https://fontawesome.com/) for the icons throughout our website.
 Thank you to the Font Awesome team for their excellent work and for making these icons available to the community.

+Hero images in the landing page and placeholder images in the Venues page were obtained from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/) websites.

+The images used for the venue cards were taken from respective websites to reflect the authenticity of the venues.

 [Return to Table of Contents](#table-of-contents)

 ## Acknowledgements